HEMNATH77/bike-sale-dashboard/README.md

 <h1>BIKE SALES DATA ANALYSIS</h1>
 <h2>PROJECT OVERVIEW</h2>
-              <P>This Project focuses on cleaning and organizing the dataset of Bikes Sales from kaggle's Excel File.
-By using PowerBi visualisation Tool we can visualize the data easily and effectively.By Using Transform data option in PowerBi we can neglect the null values and unnecessary values in tha dataset.</P>
+              <P>This project focuses on cleaning and organizing the bike sales dataset from Kaggle's Excel file.
+By using the Power BI visualization tool, we can visualize the data easily and effectively.
+Utilizing the "Transform Data" option in Power BI, we can remove null values and unnecessary entries from the dataset..</P>
 <h1>STEPS</h1>
 <ol>
   <li> Check and View the Dataset in Excel </li>